 - Feels like such a daunting task

-When it comes to saving for retirement and retiring in general, Clark likes to use a baseball analogy.
+When it comes to saving for retirement, Clark likes to use a baseball analogy.
 The single hits you get as a batter are much more important than sporadic efforts to get a grand slam.
 A grand slam is rare in the baseball world.
 A single is an everyday occurrence.

 Saving for retirement works the same way.
 Start by building the habit of saving 1% of your income for retirement.
 Then move up to saving 2%.